-Submit a certification stating that the manufacturer has a minimum of five years' experience in the design, manufacturing, and testing of 400 Hz solid state frequency converters at the equivalent or greater kW and voltage ratings for direct connection to aircraft electrical loads.
+Submit a certification stating that the manufacturer has a minimum of five years' experience in the design, manufacturing, and testing of a 270 VDC solid state converter at the equivalent or greater kW and voltage ratings for direct connection to aircraft electrical loads.
 When specifications require multiple converters operating in parallel, the manufacturer must provide specific experience with equal or greater kW rated converters.

 Experience in manufacturing motor generator sets does not qualify as equivalent.
-Experience in manufacturing portable engine-driven 400-hertz power units does not qualify as equivalent.
-The manufacturer must be experienced in producing units for installation in permanent buildings in environmentally closed spaces or in weatherproof enclosures as applicable.
-The manufacturer must also document that converters are designed for connection to non-linear loads typically encountered in the aircraft and shipbuilding industries.
+Experience in manufacturing portable engine-driven 28 VDC power units does not qualify as equivalent.
+The manufacturer must be experienced in producing units for installation in permanent buildings, in environmentally closed spaces, or in weatherproof enclosures as applicable.
 The manufacturer must furnish documented experience with converters in various environmental conditions including exterior flight line, hangar, and environmentally enclosed spaces within buildings.